goto-eof/europea-library-client/README.md

 # Europea Library (client)

-A library web application that allows to index, edit, explore, retrieve information about books from file metadata/web (by using multithreading), search and download e-books.
+A library web application that allows to index, edit, explore, retrieve information about books from file metadata/web (by using multithreading), search, download and buy/sell (WIP) e-books.
 The back-end project can be cloned [here](https://github.com/goto-eof/europea-library-server).

 ## Configure the application